blickenderfer/hive/README.md

 If you'd like to contribute, please reach out to one of the dev team!
 Our emails are listed below, and we'd each be happy to hear suggestions!

 ### Future
-In the future there are many features we would like to add, the functionality for users to add friends and visit other profiles to check out other reviews.
+In the future there are many features we would like to add!
+- the functionality for users to add friends and visit other profiles to check out other reviews.
+- further styling, and polishing
+- Linking to a game trophy api to allow users to link their Xbox Live/PSN/Playstation profiles to their account and show their accomplishments

 ### Questions